cspr-rad/kairos-spec/src/spec.typ

         account\
       - Verifies the withdrawer's signature\
       - Verifies the new Merkle root given the public inputs and metadata\
-      - Updates the system's on-chain state on successfull verification ],
+      - Updates the system's on-chain state on successful verification ],
   [verify_transfers],
   [proof: Proof, publicInputs: PublicInputs],
   [],
   [- Verifies that the proof computed from performing batch transfers on the L2 is
       valid\
-      - Updates the system's on-chain state on successfull verification ],
+      - Updates the system's on-chain state on successful verification ],
 )

 == Component Interaction

-The following two sequence diagrams show how these individual components interact together to process a user's `deposit` and `transfer` request.
+Figures 2 and 3 show sequence diagrams for processing a user's deposit and transfer requests, respectively.

 === Deposit Sequence Diagram